akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 12. Applied Visual Design
+# 12. Decrease the Opacity of an Element

 ## Description
 <section id='description'>